Code-Institute-Submissions/Video-game-API-practice/README.md

 - The color scheme was inspired by the vintage xbox color scheme.

-- The general theme was inspired by retro gaming
+- The general theme was inspired by retro gaming for example games like space invaders.
+I wanted to create a simple and easy to use design and thought that as old games were naturally simple due to the technological limitations that this would be a good place to get inspiration.

 # User Stories